Design for Life

 In order to show these wonderful photographs to best advantage, we have designed a unique stereoscope which:

-The new Mark II version of this stereoscope, just released, has further enhancements.
+The latest Mark III version of this stereoscope has further enhancements.
 In particular, the wider card slot allows the use of standard postcard size (6 x 4" or 15 x 10cm) prints.
 It thus makes an ideal viewer for Loreo or similar stereo prints.

-In addition it is better designed and built, and uses a higher grade of polypropylene, giving it a real 'precision engineered' feel.
+In addition it is better designed and built, uses a higher grade of polypropylene, giving it a real 'precision engineered' feel, and holds the lenses more firmly than previous versions.

 High quality stereoscope

-Made of translucent polypropylene, it uses optical grade acrylic prismatic lenses to give a quality of image that is quite exceptional for a viewer in this class.
+Made of translucent polypropylene, it has optical grade acrylic prismatic lenses giving a quality of image that is quite exceptional for a viewer in this class.

 To the top